dinasv/CSBFinder/README.md

 - The input genomes files is _chromosomal_genomes.fasta_ located in the input directory.
 - The quorum parameter is set to 50 (i.e., each CSB must have instances in at least 50 input genomes).
 - The number of allowed insertions in a CSB instance is one.
-- The dataset name is _"Chromosomes"_
+- The export file name is _"Chromosomes"_
 - The gene orthology input file is _cog_info.txt_ located in the input directory

 ##### Output